GENERAL - covid-19 changes in red (updated for 2021)

-Our burrow will include a a large hallway running straight back into the hill (with lots of hooks for cloaks), a sitting room with a fireplace, a full bathroom (toilet, sink, & shower), a kitchenette, and a bedroom.
+Our burrow will include a large hallway running straight back into the hill (with lots of hooks for cloaks), a sitting room with a fireplace, a full bathroom (toilet, sink, & shower), a kitchenette, and a bedroom.
 Round windows will let in natural light, and there will be barrel ceilings and round doorways throughout.
-There will be comfortable furniture in all loving spaces.
-The outside will have a private garden area with benches and pathways to take in the beauty of the countryside - between adventures.
+There will be comfortable furniture in all living spaces.
+The outside will have a private fenced-off garden area with benches and pathways to take in the beauty of the countryside - between adventures.

 Is it like camping?

 The Burrow will be more self-contained and home-like than our deluxe tents.
 You will still need to bring food for meals - outside of the included breakfasts and Saturday feasts.
 Our Burrow will have in-floor heating and an electric fireplace, and comfortable furniture to help you relax between country walks and on-site activities.